 When the bombs and gases first ravaged through town, many lives were lost.
 Buildings became ruins and children became orphans.
 In the years since then, the emissions from the bombs and gases seemingly clung to the destroyed buildings.
 In time, these emissions solidified, creating beautiful crystalline shapes.
 Sharp and otherworldly, these shapes may simply appear on one side of a building or may completely overtake a collapsed structure.
-The shapes jot out at sharp angles, holding their milky clear, glasslike form for all eternity, never budging.
+The shapes jot out at sharp angles, holding their milky clear, glass-like form for all eternity, never budging.

-Like strange, glassy blades of grass, the crystalline structures hung on to all of the town’s decimated buildings.
+Like strange, glassy blades of glass, the crystalline structures hung on to all the town’s decimated buildings.
 To a visitor, these “blades” would appear like something out of a dream.
 The locals of the town, though, had grown used to the blades.
 At this point, the townsfolk considered the blades nuisances.

-At certain times, however, on rare days when the sunlight was strong enough to break through the 20-year clouds that permanently lingered atop the village, lights in visible wavelengths would pass through the town’s blades.
+At certain times, however, on the rare days when the sunlight was strong enough to break through the 20-year clouds that permanently lingered atop the village, lights in visible wavelengths would pass through the town’s blades.
 Reflecting and refracting, the light and blades created a beautiful light show.
-Reminiscent of reflections off water’s surface, the light that was filtered through the blades would cause small rainbows to appear on other surfaces.
+Reminiscent of reflections off the water’s surface, the light that was filtered through the blades would cause small rainbows to appear on other surfaces.
 If the town was busy, the silhouettes of the townsfolk would play along with the light show.
 Shadow and light would meet, creating eerie and spellbinding illusions.